 If you’re not sure how impactful or urgent an alert is, you need to invest in cyber threat intelligence to gain invaluable insight into the cyber kill chain beyond basic malware detection capabilities.

 Cisco defines cyber threat intelligence as “a dynamic, adaptive technology that leverages large-scale threat history data to proactively block and remediate future malicious attacks on a network.”

-There are multiple threat intelligence tools organizations of all sizes can choose from, and an experienced managed IT service provider like us at Aligned Technology Solutions can help you determine which one can meet your needs the best.
+There are multiple threat intelligence tools organizations of all sizes can choose from.
+Choosing to partner with an experienced managed IT service provider, like Aligned Technology Solutions, can help you determine which one can meet your needs the best

 Cybersecurity Incident Examples

-Now that we’ve explained how the cyber triage process works in a nutshell, we should illustrate it with a few examples.
+Now that we’ve explained how the cyber triage process works in a nutshell, we’ll illustrate it with a few examples.

 Heavy Traffic on Port 80 (Low-Priority)